-Visiting the Hoover Dam from Las Vegas is a FABULOUS day trip, and I highly recommend everyone see this famous point in person at least once in their life.
-Like most people, I’ve only ever seen the Hoover Dam in movies, so I was eager to take this excursion from sin city and embark on this excursion!
+Visiting the Hoover Dam from Las Vegas is a great day trip.
+Like most people, I’ve only ever seen the Hoover Dam in movies, so I was eager to take the day away from sin city and embark on this excursion!

-Even the drive there is wonderful.
-Seeing Lake Mead from ground level (vs the plane), is so very pretty!
+The drive out is wonderful.
+Lake Mead is so very pretty!

-And this (below), although a very convenient and easy to get to view, is the backside of the Hoover Dam.
+This view (below), although a very convenient and easy to get to, is the back of the Hoover Dam.

 The history, and details, especially about the overflow vents, is fascinating, and the fact that the Hoover Damn is located in two different time zones is crazy!